 People often complain about their photography equipment while on safari.
 Lens envy is a huge issue.
 And well equipment certainly isn’t the key to taking great safari photos, having good gear doesn’t hurt.
 I think what few people realize, though, is that they don’t need to own thousands of dollars of equipment, if you’re going on safari for a couple days just rent a lens.
 When I headed to Kruger National Park in South Africa, I knew that I wanted a little bit more lens than the 70-200mm Canon f/2.8 I’d been shooting on my other safaris.
-So I searched out a rental company in Johannesburg and was stoked to meet Peter from http://www.alensforhire.co.za With some of the best gear in South Africa, Peter rents out lenses and other camera equipment.
-The prices are reasonable and the service is great.
-Best of all, renting a powerful lens for a couple days on safari will save you thousands of dollars buying equipment you might only use a couple times a year.
-If it seems like a simple solution to the cost of expensive camera gear, it’s because it is.

-What Lens did I shoot?
+What Lens did I Use on Safari?

 I ended up renting a Sigma 120-300mm f/2.8, and well the lens itself was fantastic, I’d be lying if I said I didn’t have some issues.
 I guess the main issue was likely a problem using the lens with my 60D body.
 The autofocus on the lens was incorrect about 70% of the time, and actually it took me until the end of the first day to notice the problem.
 I actually thought it was a serious lens issue, but after manual focusing and getting sharp images, I realized it was a problem with how the lens messed with the cropped sensor of my 60D.

 Regardless of the problem, the lens was perfect for what I needed, and I have no problem manual focusing.
 It’s a really nice focal length for safari.
 At 120mm, you’re usually wide enough to capture bigger animals and closer objected, and at 300mm there are only a few situations that you wish you had more lens.
-In terms of image quality, I was impressed with the colour and sharpness.
-I also thought it behaved incredibly well in low light.
-I had very few instances of chromatic abbreviation, even when shooting in poor light.
-All in all, I was impressed and actually felt a little silly going back to my 70-200mm afterwards.

 Going on Safari?